francescovogelezang/DGA/chapter4.md

 ### Article 15 Register of recognised data altruism organisations

-(1) Each competent authority designated pursuant to Article 20 shall keep a register of recognised data altruism organisations.
+(1) Each competent authority designated pursuant to Article 20 shall keep a public register of recognised data altruism organisations.

-(2) The Commission shall maintain a Union register of recognised data altruism organisations.
+(2) The Commission shall maintain a public Union register of recognised data altruism organisations.

 (3) An entity registered in the register in accordance with Article 16 may refer to itself as a ‘data altruism organisation recognised in the Union’ in its written and spoken communication.